HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/miscellaneous.md

 - Motion is a combined outcome of a body under observation and the observer.

 - Magnetism – The core of the earth was made from iron, while the planet itself was a magnet, which he quoted to be the reason for compasses to point to the north.
 The unit of the strength of a magnetic field is Tesla.
 Magnet types – permanent, temporary and electromagnets.
 A current-carrying wire produces a magnetic field around it.
 Magnet uses – scrap lifting, surgical extraction, dc motor, ac generators.
 The payment card strip is made of magnet, audio cassette, CRT's monitor, speaker system.
 Over-exposure to static magnetic fields can be harmful to our health.

-- We should not create any features of functionality when we are carrying out the refactoring process.

-- Event based learnings (like office training) vs continuous learnings (like from pluralsight).

-- Young bright minds ready to snipe every job opportunity that comes their way.

-- Foley artists give life to shapes like footsteps, actors walking in leg chains.
-They reproduce every day sounds like waves crashing, rain coming down, cars passing by, punches, kicks, wind blowing, doors slamming.
-Three major kinds – feet, movement, specifies.
-Like roaring of a tiger in a scene or helicopters flying over the heads of the actors in a scene are produced by artists working on specifics.

-- Freemium – providing a free, basic version of the app with the option to upgrade to a premium, paid version.

-- There is no need to defragment the SSD as they do not work the same way as traditional hard drives.
-In fact, defragmenting an SSD can cause unnecessary wear and tear on the drive.

-- To prevent screen burn-in, avoid displaying static images or leaving the monitor on for long periods of time.
-Use a screensaver or power-saving mode when monitor is not in use.

-- A good song will develop as it goes along, taking us on a familiar path sprinkled with surprises along the way to make sure we are listening.
-A bad song, on the other hand, will remain stagnant throughout its entirety.

-- Overclocking will make your phone run hotter and shorten your battery life, but I can squeeze every drop of power out of your device.

-- Writing clean code is what you must do in order to call yourself a professional.
-There is no reasonable excuse for doing anything less than your best.

-- ARM-based processors are known for their power efficiency, which is a crucial factor hyper-scalers who are managing thousands or even millions of servers.

-- Local LLMs are advanced AI models that have been optimized to run on personal devices without the need for constant internet connectivity like GPT-2 Mobile, ALBERT, DistilBERT.

-- Headphone Form Factor - Over-Ear Headphone, On-Ear Headphone, In-Ear Monitors and True Wireless Earbuds

-- High frequencies contribute to the sparkle and detail in music.

-- Surround sound formats - dolby digital, dts, dolby atmos, dts:x

-- Java is a blueprint for a building, specifying every detail.
-The blueprint (bytecode) is then interpreted by a skilled builder (JVM) to construct the building (application) on any plot of land (platform).
-JS, on the other hand is like flexible LEGO bricks.
-You can build various structures (web features) on the fly, without a rigid plan.

-- Jargon words - smartphones - system on chip, led, universal flash storage, ingress protection, bokeh, optical image stabilization, hight dynamic range, sampling rate, priscope camera

-- Audio - bass roll-off, bit depth, crossover frequency, driver, dynamic range, equalization, flat response, soundstage, low-frequency effects

-- Wearables - lte connectivity, strap material

-- TVs - high dynamic range, organic light emitting diode, dolby vision, audio return channel, high-definition multimedia interface

-- AI - augmented intelligence, edge ai, explainable ai, neural architecture search, reinforcement learning

-- Mouse and Keyboard - acceleration, angle snapping, glide pads, jitter, paracord cable, 60% keyboard, abs keycaps, actution point, clicky switches, keycap legends, lnear switches,

-- CPU and GPU - avx instructions, cinebench, clock speed, overclocking, anti-aliasing, directx ray-tracing, deep learning super sampling, fidelityFX super resolution, OpenGL/DirectX/Vulkan, VSync/G-Sync/FreeSync

-- Monitor - Adaptive SYnc, Aspect Ratio, Curved Monitors, Loal DImming, Response Time

-- Storage and RAm - Cold Storage, Hot Swapping, NAND Flash Memmoery, Redundent Array of Independent Disks, Double Data Rate, Error-Correcting Code, Extreme Memory Profile

-- Power Supply & Motherboard - Brownout Protection, Form Factor, Hold-up Time, Inrush Current, ATX, BIOS/UEFI, Clear CMOS Button, Firmware Updates, NIC, Socket Type